JaydedCompanion/JaydedCompanion.GitHub.io/content/blog/Devlog002.md

 The issue with Playdate having support for both C and Lua, at least for me, is that it's harder to decide which one to use.
 Considering how I'm planning on making a high-speed game that would look and feel its best at higher frame-rates, C's performance benefits would be a boon for this kind of project.
 Additionally, I believe that learning to program in C will teach me more about the fundamentals of development through writing low-level code.

 On the other hand, C has some pretty significant drawbacks: for one, the Playdate's C API documentation leaves a lot to be desired (even according to the more experienced developers I asked for help): the vast majority of entries in the documentation simply consist of a method header, and, on average, one or two sentences about what the function does.
 There is very little information on what each parameter should contain (other than the datatype it expects) or how the function should be used, and essentially zero example code.
 Getting a Makefile to work is, in my experience, also a vague process, despite the length of this section of the docs.
-Lastly, and perhaps most importantly, while looking for some answers online, it seems like the C API [doesn't even have full parity](https://devforum.play.date/t/implement-parity-for-audio-between-c-and-lua-apis/10164): a few functions available in the Lua API are [straight up](https://devforum.play.date/t/c-equivalent-to-playdate-gettime/7884) [missing](https://devforum.play.date/t/c-api-how-to-pass-in-userdata-to-the-sndcallbackproc-callbacks/10160) in the C API.
+Lastly, and perhaps most importantly, while looking for some answers online, it seems like the C API [doesn't even have full parity](https://devforum.play.date/t/implement-parity-for-audio-between-c-and-lua-apis/10164): a few functions available in the Lua API are [outright](https://devforum.play.date/t/c-equivalent-to-playdate-gettime/7884) [missing](https://devforum.play.date/t/c-api-how-to-pass-in-userdata-to-the-sndcallbackproc-callbacks/10160) in the C API.
 Hopefully I won't need them!

 While preparing for this project, I've likened the comparison of C vs Lua to manual vs automatic transmissions, correspondingly.
 In true stick-shift fashion, even once I've wrapped my head around a lot of the theory, getting this thing to do anything without it immediately stalling out is very difficult.
 However, C, like a manual transmission, allows me to have more direct control over what's going on in the back end, and ultimately increases the ceiling of what I can achieve (but, conversely, raises the minimum knowledge required to get anything done).